Peliha-ip/Burrowed-Bonds/README.md

 - Wolves can still be tamed, but they will be slightly more feral
 - Dogs spawn in villages
 - Torchflowers now emit light
+- Renaming a cat "Miss" will change its texture

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, and a ground sloth on a lead)